abmamo/teret/README.md

 # teret
 The word ተረት(teret) in Amharic translates to story.
 Stories have been an integral part of human existence.
-They have provided and continue to provide a medium to transfer important social information through time and space.
-Teret is a platform built to create and manage stories containing rich media such as images, embedded social media links, videos, text, and much more.
+They have provided and continue to provide a medium to transfer important social information.
+Teret is a platform built to create and manage short stories containing rich media such as images, embedded social media links, videos, text, animations, and so more.

 It is built using a tech stack that includes but is not limited to Flask/JavaScript/HTML/CSS/PostgreSQL/Elasticsearch/Jinja/SummernoteJS.
-It is comprised of three main modules: the user accessible base module, the authentication module, and the content management module.
-The base module mainly serves published stories and information about the project while the authentication module handles authentication and authorization to access the CMS.
-This is done through a combination of python decorators and Flask Login.
-The CMS module is comprised of a dashboard for managing stories and a rich text editor.

 ### Quickstart
 The application was built using Flask and needs python installed to work.
 To run the application: